ucm-it/hpc_docs/docs/hpcdocs/HPC-clusters/campus-clusters.md

   2. Click `Request Service`
   ![Image of Request Service](imgs/RequestAccountpt2.png "Request Account Button")
   3. Begin to populate all the required information.
-      1. At the question regardig PI Status.
+      1. At the question regarding PI Status.
 Typically only Professors are PIs, their students and post-docs would select `No` at this question.
       ![Image of PI Selection](imgs/RequestAccountpt2PI.png "PI Selection")
   4. For selecting the system, from the drop-down, click `merced.ucmerced.edu (Recharge Cluster)`
   ![Image of MERCED Selection](imgs/RequestAccountMERCED.png "Selecting MERCED")